iamsayemsarkar/QAIEDGE-MetaboLocus/README.md

 ## 👨‍💻 About the Developer

 This research was conducted and developed by Sayem Sarkar.
-To learn more about his work and other projects, please visit his professional website:
+To learn more about his work and other projects, please visit his startup website:

 **[https://qaiedge.com/](https://qaiedge.com/)**